During Your Stay

 cessation program.
 This will reduce the chance of developing a lung

 infection while in the hospital and may improve your healing abilities

 following surgery.
 For more information, ask your nurse or physician.

 Medication errors can be very serious and lead to complications or worse.
 The good news is that patients and family members can help prevent medication errors.
 Here are some important things you should know.
 Monitor…your medications by keeping a complete list.
 Always take this list each time you see a health care provider.
+New lists can be downloaded and printed at M.A.P.
+Your Medications.
 Ask…your doctor, nurse, or pharmacist to review (with you) their record and your list to make sure they match.
 Also, make sure you understand why you are taking every medication.
 Change the information on your list each time you start or stop taking a medication.
 Throw away medications you no longer take.
 Prevent…medication errors by adhering to this checklist:

 Pain is both a medical symptom and a medical problem.
 Too much pain can slow healing.
 Pain is also very individual.
 If you are in pain, tell your nurse and be prepared to describe its location, sensation (dull, piercing), duration (when it started) and intensity on a scale of 1 to 10.
 Your caregivers want to treat your pain quickly and effectively.

 People who care about you may call the hospital asking about your status.
 To protect your privacy, it is our policy to not share any medical information over the phone.
 However, if callers ask if you are a patient here, we would tell them that you are unless you tell your nurse that you want “Do Not Announce” (DNA) status.
 This means our staff will not tell any visitors or callers, including immediate family, that you are here.
 You will not receive any mail or flowers.